There’s probably a debate going on in your mind. Are LSAT prep courses worth it?

 The self-paced online-based LSAT courses are not only cost-effective.
 They also enable you to save lots of time.
 You can start prepping for as little as $299 with platforms like Magoosh that give you access to tons of valuable materials.

-Nowadays you don’t have to waste valuable time to go to a class.
-You can simply fire up your laptop, tablet or mobile phone and start studying right away, wherever you are.
+Nowadays you don’t have to waste valuable time going to a class.
+You can simply fire up your laptop, tablet, or mobile phone and start studying right away, wherever you are.

 This is one of the main advantages of self-prep options.
-They put you on the right track, but they don’t mess up your regular schedule, allowing you to study in your own time.
+They put you on the right track, but they don’t mess up your regular schedule, allowing you to study on your own time.